kakulukia/django-secrets/README.rst

 =========================

-This little app helps you to not commit your secrets to a repo and adds a nice way of exporting/importing secrets for a new deployment.
+This little app helps you to not commit your secrets to a repo and adds a nice way of exporting/importing secrets for a new deployment or automated testing with envirenment variables.

 Installation
 ------------